N.Korea threatens to "sink" Japan, reduce U.S. to "ashes and darkness"

 Japan criticised the North’s statement harshly.

 “This announcement is extremely provocative and egregious.
-It is something that markedly heightens regional tension and is absolutely unacceptable,” Japanese Chief Cabinet Secretary Yoshihide Suga told reporters.
+It is something that markedly heightens regional tension and is absolutely unacceptable,” Japanese Chief Cabinet Secretary Yoshihide Suga told a regular news conference on Thursday.

-Japanese Prime Minister Shinzo Abe, visiting India, called for strict enforcement of the U.N. resolution, saying the world must force a change.

-The 15-member Security Council voted unanimously on a U.S.-drafted resolution and a new round of sanctions against North Korea on Monday in response to its latest and most powerful test, banning North Korea’s textile exports that are the second largest only to coal and mineral, and capping fuel supplies.

-North Korea had already rejected the Security Council resolution, vowing to press ahead with its nuclear and missile programmes.
+North Korea had already categorically rejected the Security Council resolution imposing sanctions over its latest test, vowing to press ahead with its nuclear and missile programmes in defiance of international pressure.

-A tougher initial U.S. draft of Monday’s resolution was weakened to win the support of China, the North’s lone major ally, and Russia.
+A tougher initial U.S. draft of Monday’s resolution was weakened to win the support of China and Russia.
 Significantly, it stopped short of imposing a full embargo on oil exports to North Korea, most of which come from China.

 The latest sanctions also make it illegal for foreign firms to form commercial joint ventures with North Korean entities.